 The Jheri Curl (or Jerry Curl) hairstyle became easier to achieve when the Curly Kit made it possible to do at home for just 8 measly bucks, unlike before when a salon would charge a hefty $300 to do the same.
 Soon just about everyone in the black community was wearing the look.

-While it was easier, the Jheri Curl wasn’t all that easy to maintain, because the guys needed chemicals to achieve that shiny look.
-After a while, most black guys didn’t want to bother.
+While it was easier to create, the Jheri Curl wasn’t all that easy to maintain, because the guys needed chemicals to achieve that shiny look.
+After a while, most black guys didn’t want to bother with the mess.
 They wanted to be different, but they wanted something easier to maintain.
 Thus came the High Top (or Hi-Top) Fade.

 The High Top Fade

 This is a variation of the regular flattop, in which the hair on the sides and the back of the head was cut off or shaved while the hair on top of the head grew out.

 By 1986, just about every black guy was sporting the look, spurred on by its popularity among the rappers and in the NBA where an increasing majority of the players were black.

 Among rappers, the look was promoted by the rap group Kid ‘n Play and a young Will Smith, along with a tough Queen Latifah and the androgynous Grace Jones.